rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 * create `size` new threads
 * store these new threads inside the `ThreadPool` and return it.

-This rasies a question: how do we "store" a thread?
+This raises a question: how do we "store" a thread?
 Let's turn again to the signature of `spawn`:

 ```rust,ignore